 TGKVF has two discretionary grantmaking tracks: (1) proactive collaborative grants in education, health and civic engagement/community building and (2) responsive grants for basic needs and arts and culture.
 Only nonprofits that serve these six counties are eligible for foundation grants.

 The foundation’s education program encompasses building opportunities for early childhood through post-secondary education.
 TGKVF funds programs that increase access to out-of-school tutoring and mentoring and that get families involved in child development.
 It also supports efforts for post-secondary guidance and career advisory to train students for jobs.

-The foundation awards civic engagement and community grants to groups working to increase equality, diversity and inclusiveness in West Virginia.
+The foundation awards civic engagement and community grants to groups working to increase equality, diversity, and inclusiveness in West Virginia.
 Through this grantmaking program, it also awards early childhood and youth program grants, as well as matters related to voting and civic participation.

 In a recent year, the foundation reported over $224 million in total liabilities and net assets.
 There have been a wide range of grant amounts funded in past years, but most of the recent ones have been between $10,000 and $75,000.
-Take a look at the recently awarded grants page to get a sense of what this foundation funds and for how much.

 The foundation’s president and CEO, Michelle Foster, stepped into the leading role in February 2016.
 Each program officer has a specific focus area and can be reached directly by email.
 General questions can be directed to the staff at email@example.com or 304-346-3620.
 Keep up with what the foundation is doing on its What’s New and Press page.